 a leading research partner investigator in many European funded freight research projects.

-RFAL is involved as a partner in the following EU funded projects:
+Rail Freight and Logistics (RFAL) is currently involved as a partner in the following EU funded projects:

 RFAL also coordinated the two recently completed EU funded projects:

 RFAL has participated in many successfully completed EU funded projects, listed in the sidebar to the left.
 From online logistics benchmarking tools and an intermodal route finder, to eFreight issues and an internet platform for cargo, by way of best practices in road, rail and urban freight solutions, our work encompasses rail, urban logistics, green corridors and clean vehicles, as we research the implications of the EC's aims to increase rail freight capacity and encourage sustainable distribution.
 Our research focuses on a number of specialised areas, including the fast-growing sustainability agenda for cities of the future.